 OUR HOPES AND PLANS FOR 2020

-COMMUNITY: we want to work with people living and working in the Trongate and Glasgow and engage in new conversations on the future of the building – bringing together ideas for the restoration of this unique music hall.
+COMMUNITY: we want to work with people living and working in the Trongate and Glasgow, develop education projects related to the heritage of the Britannia Panopticon Music Hall, and engage in new conversations on the future of the building – bringing together ideas for the restoration of this unique music hall.
 We want to create new volunteering opportunities to support the work of the Panopticon Trust.
 And we’ll continue to work closely with the Friends of the Britannia Panopticon Music Hall Trust.

 CAPITAL: we will continue to fundraise and develop our fundraising capacity to deliver the feasibility study planning phase of the project.